dereuromark/cakephp-queue/README.md

 Also note that you dont need to add the type ("Task"): `cake Queue.Queue add SpecialExample` for QueueSpecialExampleTask.

 Custom tasks should be placed in APP/Console/Command/Task.
 Tasks should be named `QueueSomethingTask.php` and implement a "QueueSomethingTask", keeping CakePHP naming conventions intact.
+Custom tasks should extend the `QueueTask` class (you will need to include this at the top of your custom task file: `App::uses('QueueTask', 'Queue.Console/Command/Task')`).

 Plugin tasks go in APP/Plugin/PluginName/Console/Command/Task.